Angevin Empire: Ireland

-There were further plans of expansion considered as Henry II's last brother didn't have a fiefdom.
-The Holy See was most likely to support a campaign in Ireland which would bring its church into the Christian Latin world of Rome.
-Henry II was given Rome's blessing in 1155 under the form of a Papal bull, but had to postpone the invasion of Ireland because of all the problems in his domains and around them.
+There were plans of expansion considered, as Henry's brother William Fitzempress had no fiefdom.
+The Holy See was most likely to support a campaign in Ireland to bring its church into the Christian Latin world of Rome.
+Henry was given Rome's blessing in 1155 under the form of a papal bull, but he had to postpone the invasion of Ireland because of all the problems in his domains and around them.
 In the terms of the Bull Laudabiliter, "Laudably and profitably does your magnificence contemplate extending your glorious name on earth."

-William X, Count of Poitou died in 1164 without being installed in Ireland, but Henry II didn't give up on the conquest of Ireland.
-In 1167, an Irish King, Dermot of Leinster, was recognised as "prince of Leinster" by Henry II and was allowed to recruit soldiers in England and Wales to use in Ireland against the other Kings.
-The knights first met great success in carving themselves lands in Ireland, so much it worried Henry II enough to land himself in Ireland in October 1171 near Waterford and confronted to such demonstration of power most native kings of Ireland recognised him as their lord.
-Even Rory O' Connor, the king of Connacht and High King of Ireland paid homage to Henry II.
-Henry II installed some of his men in strongholds like Dublin and Leinster (as Dermot was dead).
+William died in 1164 without being installed in Ireland, but Henry did not give up on the conquest of Ireland.
+In 1167 Irish King Dermot of Leinster was recognised as "prince of Leinster" by Henry and was allowed to recruit soldiers in England and Wales to use in Ireland against the other kings.
+The knights first met great success in carving themselves lands in Ireland, and Henry landed in Ireland in October 1171 near Waterford and confronted to such demonstration of power most native kings of Ireland recognised him as their lord.
+Even Rory O' Connor, the king of Connacht and High King of Ireland paid homage to Henry.
+Henry installed some of his men in strongholds like Dublin and Leinster (as Dermot had dies).
 He also gave unconquered kingdoms such as Cork, Limerick and Ulster to his men and left the Normans carving their lands in Ireland.

-In 1177, Henry II made his son, John, the first Lord of Ireland, but John's youth meant it wasn't until 1185 that he departed with 300 knights to cement his rule.
-John would almost immediately fail, uniting Irish chieftains and Anglo-Norman settlers alike against him.
+In 1177 Henry made his son John the first Lord of Ireland, but John's youth meant it wasn't until 1185 that he departed with 300 knights to cement his rule.
+John almost immediately failed, uniting Irish chieftains and Anglo-Norman settlers alike against him.
 He returned within the year to his father—he would not return for 25 years, while other Anglo-Normans such as John de Courcy and Hugh de Lacy built castles and installed their interests.